JavaProjectTesting/Rick-Roll-To-the-Max/README.md

 # Rick-Roll-To-the-Max-
 a trolley java project!
 If you want more java trolling projects, then follow me!
+Go to the release tab to download Rick Roll To The Max!

 Using GUI it can make any song super annoying by opening up loads of tabs.